Ramya-Sree-V/SecureSteg-Multifactor-Image-Steganography-with-Encryption-and-Compression-for-Data-Protection/README.md

   ```bash
   python app.py
   ```
-- **Select an image:**
+- **Hide a Message:**
-  - Click on "Open Image" to choose an image file for encoding or decoding.
+  - Click "Open Image" to select a .png image.
-- **Hide a message:**
+  - Type your secret message into the text box.
-  - Enter the message in the provided text area.
+  - Click "Hide Data" to embed the message using LSB.
-  - Click "Hide Data" to embed the message into the selected image.
+  - Click "Hide & Encrypt" to encrypt the image.
-- **Encrypt and Compress:**
+  - Save the Key and IV shown after encryption — you'll need them to decrypt the image later.

-   - Click "Compress" to encrypt and compress or click on "Hide & Encrypt" to only hide and encrypt.
+- **Compress:**
-  - The encryption key and IV will be displayed.
-Save them for decryption
+  - Click "Compress" to reduce the image size post-embedding/encryption (optional but enhances security).
-- **Decrypt and Decompress:**
+- **Reveal a Message:**
-  - Use the "Decompress" option to extract the message from the secured image.
+  - Click "Open Image" to load the encrypted image.
-- **View results:**
+  - Enter the correct Key and IV, then click "Decrypt & Show".
-  - The hidden message and any decoded content will appear in the text area.
+  - Or, click "Show Data" for non-encrypted hidden messages.

 ## File Structure